a-rasina/Number-Guessing-Game/README.md

 Example hints:
 ```
+❌ Incorrect!
+The number is greater than 50

+💡 Hints:
-Hint for you: The number is even
+   • The number is odd
-Hint for you: The number is divisible by 5
+   • The number is divisible by 5
-Hint for you: The number is in the second quarter (26-50)
+   • The number is in the second quarter (26-50)

 ```

 ## High Score Tracking